department-of-veterans-affairs/vets-website/_education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 <div class="call-out" markdown="1">
 ### How it works

 Children are eligible as of their 18th birthday or after graduating high school, whichever comes first.
-Childrens' eligibility ends on their 33rd birthday.
-A spouse has 15 years from the Servicemember's death to use the benefit.
+Childrens’ eligibility ends on their 33rd birthday.
+A spouse has 15 years from the Servicemember’s death to use the benefit.

 If you are a dependent and your parent died in the line of duty before August 1, 2011, you may be eligible for both the Fry Scholarship and the Survivors' and Dependents' Educational Assistance [(DEA)](/education/gi-bill/survivors-dependent-assistance/dependents-education/) program, but you can use only one program at a time.
 Combined benefits are capped at 81 months of full-time training.